-A part of the credit risk is quantified by the SCR (1% of the total BSCR) and mainly constituted by the bank default risk related to the cash held and the remaining part derives from some retrocessions.
+A part of the credit risk is quantified by the SCR and mainly constituted by the bank default risk related to the cash held and the remaining part derives from some retrocessions.

-4. Liquidity risk
+12. Liquidity risk

 Liquidity risk is the risk of a loss or inability to realise investments and other assets in order to settle financial obligations when they fall due.